igugyj/github-antibot/README.md

   - `Blocking users`: Read and write
   - `Followers`: Read-only

-Once created, add the token as a secret to your repository with the name `GH_PAT`.
+Once created, add the token *as a repository secret* named `GH_PAT`.
+For instructions on how to add secrets, refer to [GitHub's documentation on encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 ## Keep-Alive Mechanism